gabeuehlein/argz/README.md

-> [!WARNING]
-> This is the unstable branch.
-Here, I may push changes that will cause build failures or otherwise breaking changes, and therefore this branch shouldn't be relied on for projects.
-You probably want the [main branch](https://github.com/gabeuehlein/argz/tree/main) or a [release](https://github.com/gabeuehlein/argz/releases) instead.

 ## argz

 `argz` is a Zig library that provides utilities for parsing command line arguments.
 It is based on `comptime` generation of a parser for a given configuration, which means that parsing your arguments using `argz` does not require an allocator.
 However parsing dynamically-sized values (e.g. slices) with an allocator *is* supported if required.